 At this point, Jessica realized that she had gained great wisdom from this woman who knew only six words of English.
 Sensing that her time was almost up, Jessica wanted to get as much wisdom as possible, so she quickly got out her wallet, opened it up, and showed it to the woman without saying a word.
 The woman looked inside the wallet and saw it had nothing in it.
 The woman then said something in Japanese that Jessica could not understand.
 The man, who had been standing there patiently, said, “She said, ‘So you think there should be something in there?’”

-Upon hearing this, Jessica came to realize that, in that moment, in the “right now,” there actually was no problem.
+Upon hearing this, Jessica came to realize that, at that moment, in the “right now,” there actually was no problem.
 Any way that Jessica could think of to describe a problem either had to do with the future, the past, or some misconception she had about the present.

 Jessica was suddenly startled to find that she felt completely calm and present for the first time in, well, since she could remember.